Climate Action Plan

 What happens after adopting a CAP?

-The draft CAP outlines estimated greenhouse gas emission reductions based on projections in the draft 2040 General Plan for housing, job, and commercial development.
+The CAP outlines estimated greenhouse gas emission reductions based on projections in the draft 2040 General Plan for housing, job, and commercial development.
 The City will continue to take steps to implement the CAP and meet the 2030 target, along with exploring other programs and technology to achieve longer-term emission reductions.
 Saratoga’s CAP will be updated over the years to reflect new State of California targets and programs, as well as new technologies as they become available.